cmkobel/CompareM2/README.md

     `assemblycomparator2_slurm`

-  - Execute all jobs up until (inclusive of) a specific rule in the job graph:
+  - Execute all jobs up until (inclusive of) a specific job in the job graph:

     `assemblycomparator2_slurm --until mlst`